Pedaling uphill sucks.

 Now that we’ve thoroughly justified buying a shuttle pass, skipping the pain and riding in a truck up the hill here’s some details:

-- Two Rivers Shuttle Saturdays start in April and run from 10:00am to 2:00pm, weather permitting.
-Check our Facebook for rain cancellations!
+– Two Rivers Shuttles run through October now!
+Times are from 10:00am to 2:00pm on Saturdays and 12:00pm to 4:00pm on Sundays, weather permitting.
+Check out our Facebook page for rain cancellations.

-- Shuttle Passes cost $100, and can be purchased from the Trailspring store on the homepage OR onsite during Shuttle Saturday.
+– Annual Shuttle Passes cost $100, and can be purchased here OR onsite during Shuttle days.

 – Check out the link below for the liability waiver, and keep scrolling for some answers to frequently asked questions.